-Dell Med is home to 401 physicians in training (residents and fellows), a 55% increase since 2015, when the newly established school became a co-sponsor with Ascension Seton of graduate medical education programs in Austin.
+Dell Med is home to 401 physicians in training (residents and fellows), a 55% increase since 2015, when the newly established school partnered with Ascension Seton to provide graduate medical education programs in Austin.

 As of July 2022

 On average, women are better represented in Dell Med’s graduate medical education programs than they are at other U.S. programs.

 Here, 218 residents and fellows identify as women and 183 as men — 54% and 46%, respectively.
 In 2019, women comprised 46% and men comprised 54% of trainees in the United States.

 Race & Ethnicity

 At Dell Med, 53% of residents and fellows identify as white.
 About 24% of trainees identify as Asian; 10% identify as Hispanic, Latina/o/x or of Spanish origin; and 5% identify as Black.
 About 8% identify with multiple races or ethnicities*.